-Storm Drain Type Maximum Velocity

-Inlet Laterals (shorter than 30 feet) No Limit

-Inlet Laterals (longer than 30 feet) 20 fps

-Trunk Lines 20 fps
+Storm Drain Type Maximum Velocity Inlet Laterals (shorter than 30 feet) No Limit Inlet Laterals (longer than 30 feet) 20-15 fps Trunk Lines 20-15 fps

-B. The water surface of the receiving stream, shall be based on the "Coincidence Occurrence Frequency Table", Table 8-4, obtained from the Federal Highway Administration HEC-22, (8).
+1.B.
+The water surface of the receiving stream shall be based on the "Coincidence Occurrence Frequency, Table 8-4", obtained from the Federal Highway Administration HEC-22, (8).
+The methodology of coincidental occurrence shall be performed as described in HEC-22.
 If there is a difference in the drainage area of the receiving stream and the contributing stream there will most likely be a difference in the time the peak flow from both systems will reach the point where the contributing tributary discharges into the receiving stream.
 In an effort to determine what the water surface will be in the receiving stream a statistical analysis has been compiled to show, given the ratio of drainage areas, what storm frequency should be used in receiving stream to determine its water surface elevation.